TKRoth/ABasic/README.md

 ### DIR directory / CAT directory
 List the directory that be in the given string.

+### DISC x radius,y radius
+Draw a filled circle with x and y radius in the seted color.

 ### END
 Stop the program and return to the enviroment.